 XGRIDS Pro Guide™ / Module 9: LCC Studio

-How to import scan data, configure a single-scene reconstruction project in LCC Studio, select quality and settings, and review results before export.
+How to import scan data, configure a Single Model reconstruction project in LCC Studio, select quality and settings, and review results before export.

 Importing Your Data

-• Confirm free storage space is at least 5 times the project folder size.
+• Reserve at least 2 times the project data size as free disk space.
 LCC Studio writes substantial intermediate data during reconstruction.
-Running out of disk space mid-process corrupts the project.
+Insufficient disk space causes reconstruction failure or interruption mid-run.

 • Keep the original data on the device until processing is verified.
 Do not delete device files after copying.
 The cost of storage is not comparable to the cost of a return site visit.